-Thus, from~\eqref{eq2powPronu2} we noticed that $\sigma(T)>2n$ and $\sqrt{\sigma(T)}>n$.
-Therefore, we must prove under the assumption that the condition related to the Sigma index is satisfied according to equation~\eqref{eq1powPronu2}.
-Here, let us discuss both the bounds and their relation to the Sigma index until we obtain the relation of these bounds through equation~\eqref{eq1powPronu2} with the Sigma index.
-Thus, we have:
+Thus, from~\eqref{eq2powPronu2} we have $\sigma(\CC)>2n$ and $\sqrt{\sigma(\CC)}>n$.
+Hence, in what follows we work under the assumption that the Sigma index satisfies equation~\eqref{eq1powPronu2}.
+We now examine the bounds and their relation to the Sigma index, and then establish how these bounds are connected to the Sigma index via~\eqref{eq1powPronu2}.
+Then,

 where $2n^2+2$ is the constant term.
-Since $\sigma(T)>2n^2+2$ implies that $\sigma(T)>\floor*{\frac{3nm}{7}}+\ceil*{\frac{3nm}{7}}.$ In this case, let $3<k<n/2$ and $k\in \mathbb{N}$.
+Since $\sigma(\CC)>2n^2+2$ implies that $\sigma(\CC)>\floor*{\frac{3nm}{7}}+\ceil*{\frac{3nm}{7}}.$ In this case, let $3<k<n/2$ and $k\in \mathbb{N}$.
 Then, according to~\eqref{eq3powPronu2} the lower bound of Sigma index satisfy

 Thus, according to both lower bounds~\eqref{eq3powPronu2} and \eqref{eq4powPronu2} we find that